z3niith/capturetheflag/README.md

 <!-- LICENSE -->
 ## License

+License for the icon (edit by me but provided by the site) can be found in the 'license.pdf.'
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>